TamasNeumer/Ph03nix-InterviewPrep/Web/SQL/SQL.md

 - `SUBSTRING(str,pos), SUBSTRING(str FROM pos), SUBSTRING(str,pos,len), SUBSTRING(str FROM pos FOR len)`
   - Important to note that the first letter is index `1` in the string.
     - `SELECT SUBSTRING('Quadratically',5);` --> 'ratically'
+- The `SUBSTRING_INDEX()` function returns the substring of string before number of occurrences of delimiter.
+  - `SELECT SUBSTRING_INDEX("www.w3schools.com", ".", 1);` --> www
+- `instr(a,b)` MySQL INSTR() takes a string and a substring of it as arguments, and returns an integer which indicates the position of the first occurrence of the substring within the string.
+  - `SELECT INSTR('myteststring', 'st')` --> 4

 **Dates [Link](https://dev.mysql.com/doc/refman/5.7/en/date-and-time-functions.html)**
 - `DAYNAME(date)` --> returns the name of the day in string